Sites for Northgate Productions and project TT300 were launched.

 Overall colorspace is desaturated so, that the reds come forth.
 In "300", only the Spartan crimson capes were only elements to differ radically from the otherwise very narrow colorscale.
 Buy desaturating all other than red channels, the red is brought out more efficiently, adding to the unique effect.

 Sky was always covered with clouds in the movie.
 The atmosphere was kind of dark, even in day.
 Clouds are very often cumulus in formation, and one detail which makes the "300" so unique on its visual looks are the facts that atmospheric blue is black.
 Even in day, when the sun shines from the top of the sky, blue sky is black, creating mystical effect.
 But when the story describes Sparta, the atmospheric color is very interesting greenish/blue, while clouds turn to warm colors, red orange.
 The atmospherics are no doubt used as an important element to establish different moods.
-The more bright atmosphere in Sparta stands for hope and good life, as the blackened
+The more bright atmosphere in Sparta stands for hope and good life, as the blackened and dim skies in the battle stands for ominous and brooding things.

 2. Creating slow-motions and speed ramps.